kwade4/RAISE-DRI/docs/clusters.md

 🦭 **[Narval](https://docs.alliancecan.ca/wiki/Narval/en)**:  Montreal's École de technologie supérieure
 🌊 **[Niagara](https://docs.alliancecan.ca/wiki/Niagara)**: University of Toronto

+Arbutus ☁️ is a cloud-based platform that allows researchers to launch and customize virtual machines to suit their specific computing needs.

+Béluga, Cedar, Narval and Graham are general-purpose HPC clusters.
+They offer a mix of compute nodes, including high-memory nodes and GPU-accelerated options, and are suitable for a wide range of research applications.

+Niagara is a specialized cluster designed for large-scale parallel computing (more than 1000 jobs).

 <div style="background-color: #eaf3ea; border-left: 5px solid #8FBC8F; padding: 10px; color: black;"> ⚠️ <strong>Important:</strong> Check the current status of ARC resources <a href="https://status.alliancecan.ca/" target="_blank">here</a>. </div>